Introduction to Data Collection Methods - Types, Uses, and Steps

 Determining what kind of information you want to collect

 The first step for data collection is identifying the kind of information you want to collect and choosing the details you want to include and exclude.
 What is the source from which you want to collect the data?
 What is the amount of data you looking forward to collecting?
 What is the end goal of the data collection?
-All these questions need to answer in the first stage itself.
+All these questions need to be answered in the first stage itself.

-For example, if you want to collect data on videos topics for your YouTube channel, first you need to find the specific genre of video, see if you can filter according to age and geography, how many people are watching, and so on.
+For example, if you want to collect data on video topics for your YouTube channel, first you need to find the specific genre of video, see if you can filter according to age and geography, how many people are watching, and so on.

 Setting up a timeline for data collection